 Monsters

 You will see the term monsters repeatedly if you read my texts.
-What I mean when I write ‘Monsters’ is the following, a definition I base on my years of experience with gang-stalking, gaslighting, and related harassment.
+What I mean when I write ‘Monsters’ is the following: a definition I base on my years of experience with a specific gang-stalking group, gaslighting, and related harassment.

-By monsters, I mean a group of seemingly sociopathic voyeurs who degrade and reduce human beings to objects and entertainment.
-They seem to revel in humiliating and destroying their human targets, hiding in the shadows, behind desks, and screens.
-They demonstrate undisguised contempt of the law, freedom, and human dignity, and their statements reveal alarming convictions.
+By monsters, I mean a specific group of seemingly sociopathic voyeurs who degrade and reduce human beings to objects and entertainment; who seem to revel in humiliating and destroying their human targets, hiding in the shadows, behind desks, and screens; and who demonstrate undisguised contempt for the law, freedom, and human dignity, and whose statements reveal alarming political convictions.

-This particular group (my group, if you will) appears to be highly dysfunctional with an extreme echo chamber mentality, defining their own rules, laws, and enemies.
+This particular group appears highly dysfunctional, with an extreme echo chamber mentality.
+They define their own rules, laws, and enemies.
 Facts are irrelevant.
 They make up their own reality.

-Leaving the above monsters aside, what mostly caught my attention in the conversation in 2017 was how social services work in Denmark, a world I knew little about and had had no contact with, apart from housing benefits (Boligsikring) when I was a student.
+In 2017, due to these monsters, Social Services caught my attention, and how it works in Denmark, a world I knew little about and had had no contact with, apart from housing benefits (Boligsikring) when I was young.

 Today, it seems to me that certain parts of the Danish system nurture and fertilize the conviction that human beings are nothing but numbers, entertainment, and meal tickets.